tsshadow/scrobbler/README.md

 * `POST /api/v1/import/listenbrainz` – import ListenBrainz history
 * `POST /api/v1/export/listenbrainz` – export stored listens to ListenBrainz

+New listens automatically queue the analyzer's enrichment job so freshly imported scrobbles are merged with the media library.
+The scrobble endpoint returns an `enrich_job_id` when a job is queued, and ListenBrainz imports include the timestamp of the earliest newly created listen alongside the queued job id.

 OpenAPI docs are available at `/docs`.

 ### Configuration keys